 As a benefits-eligible employee of Washington University in St. Louis, you are eligible for various benefits when you retire.
-Review the Retiree Benefits Summary Guide for steps to help you transition to retirement.
+Review the Planning for Your Retirement Guide for steps to help you transition.
+For full functionality, please download the below benefits summary guide to your computer.

 Retirement Medical Savings Account

 A welcome kit will be mailed to participating retirees from ConnectYourCare.
 Retirees who have participated in the Plan should transfer their RMSA investments into a TIAA Money Market Fund.
 Please contact TIAA at 1-877-554-1004 for more information on accessing your account balance to pay for out of pocket retiree health care expenses.
 For more information, see the RMSA Flyer.

 - If you are a WashU retiree, your RMSA account will be activated for claims submission and you will receive your welcome packet AFTER your retirement date.
 The packet is mailed in a very generic looking envelope, so don’t throw it away!

 - When you are ready to access your RMSA, you must transfer funds to CREF Money Market Fund in order to start submitting claims.
 Please call TIAA-CREF’s toll free number and select Option 1 for assistance with making this transfer if you are not comfortable making this transfer yourself through the TIAA-CREF.org secure site.

 - Connect Your Care is the third party claims administrator for this plan.
 The welcome packet will be sent by Connect Your Care, which is where all paper claims should be submitted.